PRTG Manual: Update From Previous Versions

 - Internet Explorer 8 is no longer supported for access to the PRTG web interface.

 - You might experience a slow Enterprise Console (deprecated; former 'Windows GUI') because different reasons.

 - When you install a failover node on top of a standalone PRTG 7, 8, 9, 12, or 13+ installation, the configuration cannot be kept and is written to a backup folder.
 Afterward, the new configuration is received from the master node.
 As all cluster nodes work with the same configuration, a failover node's old configuration and monitoring data can no longer be used.
 If you want to keep a configuration of PRTG 7, install the master node on top of the old installation and use other servers for the failover node installations.

-- Since PRTG 9, SNMP sensors use the IPv4 Outgoing IP set for the PRTG probe service (this setting was formerly ignored by those sensors, which used the auto setting instead).
+- Since PRTG 9, SNMP sensors use the IPv4 outgoing IP set for the PRTG probe service (this setting was formerly ignored by those sensors, which used the automatic setting instead).
 If you experience sensors that fail, check the setting in the probe settings.